aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   As per NV_gpu_shader4, extract a single texel from a specified texture image.
 The source sampler may not be a CUBE or SHADOW.  src 0 is a four-component signed integer vector used to identify the single texel accessed.
-3 components + level.  src 1 is a 3 component constant signed integer vector, with each component only have a range of -8..+8 (hw only seems to deal with this range, interface allows for up to unsigned int).
+3 components + level.
+Just like texture instructions, an optional offset vector is provided, which is subject to various driver restrictions (regarding range, source of offsets).
   TXF(uint_vec coord, int_vec offset).